Chery Tiggo 3: 2014 model rename to Chery Tiggo 3

-During the Beijing Auto Show in 2014, another facelift was launched for the model and renaming the Chery Tiggo to the Chery Tiggo 3, slotting the crossover as the entry model of the following Chery Tiggo crossover series.
+During the Beijing Auto Show in 2014, another facelift was launched for the model and it was renamed to the Chery Tiggo 3, slotting the crossover as the entry model of the following Chery Tiggo crossover series.
 The market debut was May 2014, and the power train is a 1.6 liter engine producing 126 hp and 160N·m.
 The transmission is a 5-speed manual transmission or a CVT.

 2020 facelift

 The Chery Tiggo 3 received another facelift in 2019 for the 2020 model year.
 The model was dubbed the "millionth edition" and features golden trim on the interior.
 The powertrains are a 1.5 liter engine producing 116 hp and 143N·m, and the transmission is a 5-speed manual transmission or a 2.0 liter engine producing 139PS and a maximum torque of 183N.m with a 5-speed automatic transmission unlike the previous version which had a 7-speed CVT transmission.
 In some markets it came with a 1.5 liter turbocharged engine producing 147 hp and 210N.m with a 9-speed CVT transmission.